 Julie Drew-Murphy is a Director in RCG’s London office.
 She has extensive experience in renewables having worked in the sector since 2003 and provides clients with expert technical support for the development and delivery of renewables projects.

-Mrs Drew-Murphy has a proven track record in managing large multi-disciplinary teams to deliver permitting and consents compliance for offshore wind and other renewables technologies.
+Mrs Drew-Murphy has a proven track record in managing large multi-disciplinary teams to deliver consents and consents compliance for offshore wind and other renewables technologies.
 She is an expert in UK consent regimes and the technical issues associated with development.

-Mrs Drew-Murphy has delivered environmental impact assessments (EIAs), consents, and permits for both the onshore and offshore assets associated with wind farm development, for some of the worlds largest offshore wind farms.
+Mrs Drew-Murphy has a wealth of experience within the utility and consultancy sectors and has held multiple roles in both technical and management positions, leading projects from feasibility through to construction and operation.
+She has delivered environmental impact assessments, consents and permits, for both the onshore and offshore assets associated with wind farm development, for some of the worlds largest offshore wind farms.
 This has included the development and management of offshore and onshore surveys, production and review of technical reports and consent applications and leading projects through examination and post application phases.
-Mrs Drew-Murphy has expert knowledge and has managed consents under a multitude of consent regimes.
-In addition to the application for consents, Mrs Drew-Murphy has managed post consent compliance during construction and is also highly skilled at stakeholder liaison.
-Mrs Drew-Murphy has also applied her considerable technical knowledge to provide technical due diligence and expert advice to clients.
+Mrs Drew-Murphy has expert knowledge and has managed consents and permits under a multitude of regimes.
+In addition to the application for consents, she has managed post-consent compliance during construction and is also highly skilled at stakeholder liaison.
+As well as the development of offshore wind Mrs Drew-Murphy has managed numerous site identification assignments for clients using RCG’s bespoke tools and methodologies.

 Mrs Drew-Murphy trained as a marine biologist.
 She has qualifications in project management, the implementation of environmental management systems, and in business leadership and management.

-- Development support, offshore wind
+- Consent support, offshore wind